readthedocs/readthedocs.org/docs/automation-rules.rst

 Automation Rules
 ================

-Automation rules allow you to execute some actions over new versions.
+Automation rules allow project maintainers to automate actions on new branches and tags on repositories.

 By default when new versions are created, they are not activated.